-Requirement CS-56.
+Requirement CS-57.
 If a Student Collaboration is proposed, this section shall describe a detailed plan.
 This plan shall include:

-- A summary description of the planned SC; - A development schedule for the SC, including decision points for determining readiness for flight; - A demonstration of how the SC will be incorporated into the mission investigation on a non-impact basis; - A demonstration of how the SC will be clearly separable from the rest of the mission investigation; - An adequate plan for the mentoring and oversight of students to maximize the opportunity for teaching, learning, and success in contributing to the mission; and - Identify the cost of the SC separately from the investigation.
+- A summary description of the planned SC; - A development schedule for the SC, including decision points for determining readiness for flight; - A demonstration of how the SC will be incorporated into the mission investigation on a non-impact basis; - A demonstration of how the SC will be clearly separable from the rest of the mission investigation; - A plan for recruiting student participants;

+- A plan for the mentoring and oversight of students to maximize the opportunity for teaching, learning, and success in contributing to the mission; - An appropriate plan for evaluation; and - Identification of the cost of the SC separately from the investigation.